Aden TV

 Aden TV (قناة عدن) is the second public national television channel in Yemen.
 The station is based in Aden.
-It was established in 1964 by British protection in Aden following Aden Emergency.
+It was established in 1964 by British protection in Aden following the Aden Emergency.
 It started broadcasting on 11 September 1964.
 At the time of launch, it was the third television station in the Arabian Peninsula.
-The channel was suspended for a brief period in 2015, resuming its broadcasts Riyadh later that year.
+The channel was suspended for a brief period in 2015, resuming its broadcasts later that year.